Layer-dependent electronic structures and magnetic ground states of polar-polar $\rm{LaVO_3/KTaO_3}$ (001) heterostructures: Magnetic ordering

-From the ferromagnetic DOS in Fig. \ref{fig:sp-dos}(b), one can notice that the interfaces show \textit{half-metallic} character.
-The spin-up channel only, which is conducting at the Fermi level.
-At the same time, spin-down remains insulating, which shows that all the ferromagnetic LVO/KTO (001) interfaces are \textit{half-metallic} in nature.
-It is important to note that the bulk LVO is \textit{half-metallic}, and this \textit{half-metallicity} vanishes in 1/2 and 1/4 interfaces.
-The DOS becomes insulating, and it requires more than one layer of LVO and two layers of KTO to make the spin-up channel conducting in the case of ferromagnetic heterostructures (Fig. \ref{fig:sp-dos}(b)).
-The AFM DOS plots in Fig. \ref{fig:sp-dos}(c) are insulating for less than four layers of LVO.
-The magnitude of the magnetic moment on each V is slightly less than 2$\mu_{B}$.
+Examining the ferromagnetic DOS (though it is less stable compared to AFM) shown in Fig. \ref{fig:sp-dos}(b), it is evident that the interfaces exhibit a \textit{half-metallic} behavior.
+Specifically, only one spin channel conducts at the FL, while the other channel remains gapped.
+All FM LVO/KTO (001) interfaces appear to possess inherent \textit{half-metallic} character beyond three LVO layers.
+It is crucial to highlight that the bulk LVO itself is \textit{half-metallic}, but this \textit{half-metallicity} is suppressed in (LVO)$_m$/(KTO)$_n$ heterostructures, where, $m<4$.
+In these cases, the system makes a transition to an insulating state.
+It requires more than three layers of LVO for the bands of one of the spin channels to appear at the FL in the FM heterostructure, and make it conducting (as \textit{half-metal}).
+This is illustrated in Fig. \ref{fig:sp-dos}(b).
+Turning attention to the AFM cases in Fig. \ref{fig:sp-dos}(c), it is seen that they exhibit insulating behavior for configurations with fewer than four layers of LVO.
+Additionally, the magnetic moment on each V atom is found to be slightly less than 2$\mu_{B}$.